 To avoid this type of thinking, you may decide to get more information before assuming the worst and accepting that you can't always know what others are thinking.
 You might also learn ways to directly communicate when you want to know how someone feels.

-“That Good Thing Doesn’t Mean Anything”
+“The Positive Doesn’t Mean Anything”

 This statement is an example of disqualifying the positive.
 It can mean that you notice when something good happens, but you tell yourself it isn't as positive as it appears.